5 Ways To Prevent Blisters On The Ball Of Your Foot

 Picture this.
 When the foot plants, the metatarsal heads skid forward over the skin, and then backwards during propulsion.
 Moving bones above, high friction levels below and weightbearing pressure compressing everything together, this creates a lot of skin shear (the cause of blisters).
 This is completely normal and usually below our blister-causing threshold - but not always.
 Watch this video to see how moving bones cause blisters.

-Video: Moving bones, high friction levels and weightbearing pressure can cause blisters under foot
+Video: How moving bones, high friction levels and weightbearing pressure causes blisters under foot

 You can imagine that as your activity increases in intensity and/or duration, shear may reach a point where it becomes excessive ... more than the skin can handle.
-At this point, damage occurs.
+At this point, skin damage occurs.
 And it occurs under the surface of the skin, a few layers deep.
-Blister researcher Stanley Comaish described this damage as epidermal fatigue because the connections that bind these skin layers tear under the excessive and repetitive shear load.
+Blister medical researcher Stanley Comaish described this skin damage as epidermal fatigue because the connections that bind these skin layers tear under the excessive and repetitive shear load.
+This type of injury is not as deep as the blood vessels, so bleeding does not ordinarily occur.

 The 5 best strategies for a blister on ball of foot

 Preventive taping is a good place to start.
-It won’t always work, but it’s a good starting point if you haven't tried anything.
+Pre-taping won’t always work - be sure to read this article to understand why.
+But it’s a good starting point if you haven't tried anything.
 In the following video, I'll show you how.
 The tape I use is Fixomull Stretch but you can use another tape if you prefer.

 2. Cushioned insoles